Projctool/.github/profile/README.md

 Welcome to **Projctool**!

-Projctool is a comprehensive tool designed to assist in managing software projects efficiently.
+Projctool is a comprehensive AI-powered tool designed to assist in managing software projects efficiently.
 Whether you're working on a long-term project or a short sprint, Projctool offers features that make task assignment, user story creation, time estimation, and cost management straightforward and accessible.
+By leveraging artificial intelligence, Projctool provides intelligent recommendations and optimizations to enhance project management workflows.
 Our focus is on providing easy usability through both a web application and an API service.

 ### 🚀 Key Features